Batgar/HealthKitStatelessSample/README.md

 * `HealthState`
 * `BloodGlucoseEntryListState` which contains 1 or more `BloodGlucoseEntryState` entries.

-We use a fully bootstrapped and static StateDispatcher<T> where T is guaranteed to be an IState type as a safeguard.
+We use a fully bootstrapped and static `StateDispatcher<T>` where T is guaranteed to be an `IState` type as a safeguard.

-We also use a non-static ListStateDispatcher<T,S> where T is guaranteed to be an IState type, and S is a specialized IListStore<T> interface that can handle the dispatcher to store communication of list changes.
+We also use a non-static `ListStateDispatcher<T,S>` where T is guaranteed to be an `IState` type, and S is a specialized `IListStore<T>` interface that can handle the communication between the dispatcher and a list store to handle list changes.

 Let's start with code in the View Controllers, then drill on down to the other stuff.

 The hard stuff is the handling of List<T> through a UITableViewController implementation.
+We don't cover that in this README, yet.

-The easy stuff is the one to one mapping of properties to standard appearance of data in a UILabel.
+The easy stuff is the one to one mapping of properties to standard appearance of data in a UILabel via an IView / UIViewController.

-Let's start with the UILabel mappings in a view of the HealthState and BloodGlucoseRecommendationState data.
+Let's start with the UILabel mappings in a view of the `HealthState` and `BloodGlucoseRecommendationState` data.

 Take a look at ViewController.Health.View: